Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Servant - Shallow Water

-Servant, similar to Chicago’s Resurrection Band, can trace its beginnings back to the Jesus Movement of the late sixties and seventies.
-Future Servant members Owen & Sandie Brock and Matt Spransy were brought together for the first time by the European evangelistic rock musical of the early seventies entitled Lonesome Stone.
-Once Lonesome Stone came to an end by 1974, however, Owen & Sandie moved to Victoria, British Columbia where the line up to the band – initially using the name Higher Ground – came together over the next several years.
-Canadian guitarist Bruce Wright was the first to sign up, while bassist Rob Martens, who had several chance meetings with Wright at a Greyhound bus depot and a guitar shop, joined the band – now officially renamed Servant – in early 1977.
-When drummer David Holmes caught a performance of Servant at its coffee shop, the Upper Room drop in center, he immediately offered his services to the group (which was using a conga player at the time).
-Lead vocalist Bob Hardy became a Christian after Wright shared his faith with him and subsequently rounded out the bands line up in late 1977.
+Servant draws comparison to contemporaries Resurrection Band from manner in which it traces its origin to the Jesus Movement originating during the late sixties.
+Future Servant members Owen (guitar) & Sandie (lead vocals) Brock and Matt Spransy (keyboards) were brought together by the early seventies European evangelistic rock musical Lonesome Stone, but once Lonesome Stone ended, Owen and Sandie moved to Victoria, BC where the lineup of the band - initially using the Higher Ground moniker - came together over the next several years.
+Canadian guitarist Bruce Wright was the first to sign up, while bassist Rob Martens, who had several chance meetings with Wright at a Greyhound bus depot and a guitar shop, joined the band - now officially renamed Servant - in early 1977.
+When drummer David Holmes caught a performance of Servant at his coffee shop, the Upper Room, he offered his serves to replace its conga player.
+Lead vocalist Bob Hardy became a Christian after Wright shared his faith with him and subsequently rounded out the Servant roster in late 1977.

-On a side note, it is worth pointing out that when keyboardist and computer wiz Matt Spransy returned from Europe, he formed a Joliet, Illinois based progressive rock band also called Servant (often referred to as Joliet-Servant) with Doug Pinnick of King’s X fame.
-After Joliet-Servant disbanded in 1980, Spransy saw Servant perform live in Chicago and later donated his truck and all his music and sound equipment to the band.
-Spransy eventually joined Servant in the summer of 1981 but not in time to record Shallow Water.
+Side note: when Spransy returned from Europe, he formed a Joliet, Illinois based progressive rock band also called Servant (often referred to a Joliet-Servant) with Doug Pinnick (King’s X).
+After Joliet-Servant disbanded in 1980, Spransy saw Servant live in Chicago and donated his truck in addition to music and sound equipment to the group.
+Spransy later joined Servant in the summer of 1981.

-With its line up set, Servant began playing live extensively, polishing its skills by performing at Christian coffee houses and colleges, parks and bars and other secular venues.
-At around this time an intentional community, The Highway Missionary Society, started to emerge which also included members of the band.
-The community, in the words of Owen Brock, “would become foundational as our lifestyles and music reflected our shared beliefs about the world, the church, God’s kingdom, Christian community and compassion and justice for the poor.”
-Servant (and the community) eventually relocated to Grant’s Pass, Oregon in April of 1979 and, after becoming the first band to sign with the fledgling Tunesmith label, released its debut Shallow Water the very same year.
+With its roster set, Servant began playing live extensively, including shows at Christian coffee houses and colleges, parks, bars and other secular venues.
+Around the same time, The Highway Missionary Society emerged, which also included members of the band.
+Further details from Owen Brock as it pertains to the community: “(it) would become foundational as our lifestyles and music reflected our shared beliefs about the world, the church, God’s kingdom, Christian community and compassion and justice for the poor.”
+Servant and The Highway Missionary Society relocated to Grants Pass, Oregon in 1979 and subsequent to becoming the first band to sign with fledgling label Tunesmith, released the same year its debut album Shallow Water

-As one would expect, the production values here are on the thin side.
-That being said, the album was recorded on a small Christian label using late seventies technology- so it only makes sense to cut the band a bit of slack.
-It is also worth pointing out that Shallow Water was engineered by Bob Rock- who went on to work with the likes of Metallic, Motley Crue and Ski Row.
+As one might expect, production values are somewhat thin.
+That being said, and to be completely fair, Shallow Water was recorded on a small Christian label using late seventies technology.
+It deserves note the album was engineered by Bob Rock, who went on to greater fame with Metallica, Motley Crue and Ski Row.

 Well I’m sittin’ by the TV and I think I might hit the sack